Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the cooperation No OFB-22-1513 between INRAE (French Agricultural and Environmental Institute) and OFB (French Office of Biodiversity, OFB).
+This work was supported by the cooperation OFB-22-1513 between INRAE (French Agricultural and Environmental Institute) and OFB (French Office of Biodiversity).
 FB acknowledges support from Bordeaux Métropole.
-All authors acknowledge the support from the Nouvelle Aquitaine Wildlife Observatory (FAUNA).
+All authors acknowledge the support from the Nouvelle-Aquitaine Wildlife Observatory (FAUNA).
 We thank Fr\'ed\'eric Archaux and Fabien Laroche for detailed comments on the manuscript, as well as Fr\'ed\'eric Gosselin and Lise Maciejewski for contributing during discussions.
 A list of contributors to the whole dataset can be found in the FAUNA website: \url{https://observatoire-fauna.fr/programmes/portails-taxonomiques/papillons-de-jour}.
-The raw names/IDs of contributors of data used in the present study can be found in our GitHub page - Online Supporting Information G. We warmly thank all the individuals and institutions who contributed data.
+The raw names/IDs of contributors of data used in the present study can be found in our GitHub page - Online Supporting Information H. We warmly thank all the individuals and institutions who collected data.